 How to Give Responsibilities?

-Giving Responsibility is a very important work in any organization, company, project team, etc. A qualified, experienced team leader who can do this properly should take this work.
+Giving Responsibility is very important to work in any organization, company, project team, etc. A qualified, experienced team leader who can do this properly should take this work.

 Things to know about each team member

-Before giving responsibilities, Team leader should know the following about his/her team member-:
+Before giving responsibilities, the Team leader should know the following about his/her team member-:

 1. Potential and Performance

-2. Who can do what task in project?
+2. Who can do what task in the project?

-First identify the goal on which the team has to work.
+First, identify the goal on which the team has to work.
 Then break the goals into smaller tasks.
-Check difficulty of each task.
-Map each task with capability of each team member.
+Check the difficulty of each task.
+Map each task with the capability of each team member.

-3. Who can be accountable for any incidents in project?
+3. Who can be accountable for any incidents in the project?

 4. Who can evaluate whom?